josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 14.4.
 Hyperparameter Tuning

-* **Hyperparameters vs Model Parameters**:
+* **Hyperparameters**: parameters of the algorithm not learned directly from data
-    * _Model parameters_ are learned during training, while _hyperparameters_ are set before training
+* * Not set during training, but before learning begins *
-* **Learning Rate Hyperparameter**
-    * The learning rate must be chosen before training can begin
-* **Importance of Choosing Hyperparameters**: Finding the right hyperparameters is crucial for effective model training
+* * Examples: learning rate, batch size, activation functions *

 ---

 ### 14.4.1.
 Why Hyperparameters Are Important

-* **Hyperparameter Tuning**: Finding optimal hyperparameters for neural networks to maximize predictive accuracy.
+* **Hyperparameter Selection**: crucial for neural network success
-  * _Automated algorithms_ use compute infrastructure to test different configurations and provide optimized values.
-  * *_Search algorithms_*:
+    * _Influences model behavior and performance_
+        + Low learning rate: misses important patterns
+        + High learning rate: finds accidental coincidences easily
+    * _Solved using algorithms_:
-    * Grid search: Exhaustive search through a manually specified set of hyperparameters
+        * Grid Search: exhaustive search through manually specified hyperparameters
-    * Random search: Uses random combinations of parameters, considering the assumption that not all are equally important
+        * Random Search: random combinations of hyperparameters for optimal solution
-    * Bayesian optimization (default Vertex AI algorithm): Takes into account past evaluations to choose the next hyperparameter set
+        * Bayesian Optimization (Vertex AI default): uses past evaluations to select next set

 ---

 ### 14.4.2.
 Techniques to Speed Up Hyperparameter Optimization

-* **Hyperparameter Optimization Techniques**
+* **Speeding Up Hyperparameter Optimization**
-  * Use simple validation set instead of cross-validation for large datasets (factor ~k)
+  * Use a simple validation set instead of cross-validation for large datasets (speedup ~k)
-  * Parallelize on multiple machines using distributed training with hyperparameter optimization (factor ~n)
+  * Parallelize training with hyperparameter optimization across multiple machines (speedup ~n)
-  * Pre-compute and cache redundant computations to avoid unnecessary re-running
+  * Pre-compute and cache results to avoid redundant computations
-  * Reduce number of hyperparameter values to consider in grid search for speedups
+  * Reduce number of hyperparameter values considered using grid search

+* **Improving Performance**
+  * Use random search algorithm for fewer trials

 ---

 ### 14.4.3.
 How Vertex AI Hyperparameter Tuning Works

-* **Hyperparameter Tuning**: Runs multiple trials with adjusted hyperparameters to optimize target variables (hyperparameter metrics) and improve model performance.
+* **Hyperparameter Tuning**: Hyperparameter tuning optimizes target variables by running multiple trials with specified hyperparameters.
-* **Key Steps**:
-    * Install `cloud-ml hypertune` package for custom container
-    * Configure metric definitions and hyperparameter tuning code in Python
-* **Creating a Custom Job**:
+    * **Configuring Hyperparameter Tuning**:
-    * Create YAML file with API fields for HyperparameterTuningJob
+        + Create a `config.yaml` file with API fields for the `HyperparameterTuningJob`, including metric, parameter, and trial settings.
-        * `studySpec`: defines metrics, parameters, and trial job specs
-            - `metrics`: specifies hyperparameter metric to optimize
-            - `parameters`: defines hyperparameter to tune with specified range
+        + Define the name and goal of each metric, as well as the minimum and maximum values for tuning parameters.
+    * **Creating a Custom Job**: Run the following shell command to create a custom job for hyperparameter tuning, specifying the region, display name, and configuration file.

 ---

-            - `trialJobSpec`: configures worker pool and container specs

----
 ### 14.4.4.
 Vertex AI Vizier

-* **Vertex AI Vizier**: Black-box optimization service for complex ML models
+* **Vertex AI Vizier**: A black-box optimization service for tuning hyperparameters in complex ML models.
-    * _Tunes hyperparameters without a known objective function_
+    * Used when objective function is unknown or too costly to evaluate.
-    * _Optimizes model parameters and works with any evaluable system_
+        * Optimizes hyperparameters, model parameters, and works with any system that can be evaluated.
-    * _Useful for cost-sensitive tasks or when traditional evaluation methods are impractical_
+            * Examples include optimizing neural network parameters, user interface elements, computing resources, and recipe ingredient proportions.

 ---

 #### 14.4.4.1.
 How Vertex AI Vizier Differs from Custom Training

-* **Vertex AI Vizier**: Independent service for optimizing complex models with many parameters.
+* **Vertex AI Vizier**: Optimizes complex models with many parameters for ML and non-ML use cases
-    * Supports both ML and non‐ML use cases, and can be used in training jobs or with other systems (including multicloud).
-        *_Hyperparameter Tuning_*: Built-in feature that uses Bayesian optimization to determine the best hyperparameter settings for an ML model.
+    * Uses Bayesian optimization by default to determine best hyperparameter settings
+    * Supports custom training jobs and integration with other systems, including multicloud

 ---

 ## 14.5.
 Tracking Metrics During Training

-* **Tracking ML Model Metrics**: *Using tools like an interactive shell, TensorFlow Profiler, and What-If Tool*

-  (No sub-points necessary)
+* **Debugging Machine Learning Models**: Tracking and debugging machine learning model metrics using interactive shells, TensorFlow Profiler, and What‐If Tool.

 ---

 ### 14.5.1.
 Interactive Shell

-* **Interactive Shell in Vertex AI**:
-    * An interactive shell is available for debugging and troubleshooting, running tracing and profiling tools.
-    * Available while job is in RUNNING state, but access is lost after completion.

-* **Vertex AI Logs and Metrics**:
-    * View logs by clicking on the View logs link
+* **Debugging with Interactive Shell**: Use an interactive shell to inspect your training container, run debugging utilities, and analyze GPU usage.
-    * Metrics are exported to Cloud Monitoring and shown in Vertex AI console
+    * Enable an interactive shell by setting `enableWebAccess` to true in the Vertex AI console or programmatically.

-* **Tools for Tracking Training Metrics**:
-    * `_py-spy_`: visualizes Python execution time, analyzes performance with Perf
+    * Accessing interactive shell requires the job to be in the RUNNING state.
+* **Monitoring Training Metrics**: View logs, metrics, and profiling information using various tools such as:
+    * Cloud Monitoring
+    * Table 8.6 (tools: py-spy, `nvidia-smi`, Perf)
-    * `nvidia-smi` and `nvprof`: monitors GPU usage
+    * GPU-enabled containers have preinstalled command-line tools for monitoring GPU usage

 ---